EnginZyme/OPiDi_v1/README.md

 =======

-For more information about using the generator backend and enabling slack messaging, please look at the [server's readme](server/README.md)
+For more information about using the generator backend and enabling slack messaging, please take a look at the [server's readme](server/README.md)

 *Note*: By default, this project is run in a development environment (which uses a self-hosted SQLite database).
 To use a local or remote Postgres database in production, you can: